nethakah/tick2trade/README.md

 # tick2trade

-A NASDAQ ITCH 5.0 tick-to-signal pipeline in SystemVerilog, targeting a Xilinx ZCU104 (Zynq UltraScale+ XCZU7EV-2).
-Raw MoldUDP64 packets in, order book state and a trading trigger out.
+A NASDAQ ITCH 5.0 tick-to-signal pipeline in SystemVerilog, built for a Xilinx ZCU104 (Zynq UltraScale+ XCZU7EV-2).
+Raw MoldUDP64 packets go in one end, order book state and a trading trigger come out the other.

-**294 MHz post-route, 8.64% LUT utilization, timing closed.** All seven modules verified in Verilator with C++ testbenches and SystemVerilog assertions.
+Closed timing at **294 MHz post-route** using **8.64% of the device's LUTs**.
+All seven modules verified in Verilator with C++ testbenches plus SystemVerilog assertions.

-> RTL complete and synthesized.
-Board bring-up (AXI-DMA block design, PYNQ host software, measured latency) is in progress.
+> RTL is done and synthesized.
+Board bring-up (AXI-DMA block design, PYNQ host software, measured latency) is what I'm working on now.

 ## Architecture